 Welcome to Thailand Private Investigations (PI)

-We are a group of private investigators and analysts, offering a wide range of prices and services, from small jobs to considerable assignments.
-Most of us are Thais with diverse skills and experience at all levels of society, which is important to be effective in Thailand and cost efficient.
-Alternatively, we offer western expat private investigators with extensive experience in mainstream Thai culture as well as the tourist areas and business regions.
+We are a registered, incorporated Thailand small company of private investigators and analysts in a modest city center office (scenic view and nice little dedicated office of our own, not virtual) on Sukhumvit soi 2 near the skytrain, which takes on a diversity of jobs of various sizes, from short and economical to considerably longer assignments.
+Most of us are Thais with diverse skills and experience at all levels of society, which is important to be effective in Thailand, discreet, and cost efficient.
+Alternatively, we offer a western expat private investigator working and living in Thailand since 1994 with extensive experience in mainstream Thai culture as well as tourist areas and business sectors.

 Our main office is in Bangkok but we cover most of Thailand.
-(Pattaya and Phuket operations are common.)
+(For example, Pattaya and Phuket operations are common, but we have gone to most provinces since we became publicly visible with our private investigation website in 2002.)

 We are sensitive that our work in many cases will affect peoples lives quite significantly -- both the customer's and the subject's -- so we are careful to do the right thing, and diligent to do our best.
 We carefully choose which cases are acceptable (no overly selfish or ill intent).
-We discreetly protect your identity.
+We discreetly protect your identity, and are sensitive to privacy as private investigators.
 Key traits of our private investigators are understanding, nonjudgemental, minimal bias, objectivity and positive attitude.
 We understand a wide variety of people (both Thai and foreign) and their origins, options in life, and outlooks, all without arrogantly judging.
 We find out facts for you to base your decisions.
-We usually don't judge for you, and are willing to offer extensive analysis and advice, based on the 10+ years of operations in Thailand of our investigation operation.
+We usually don't judge for you, and are willing to offer extensive analysis and advice, based on the many years of operations in Thailand of our investigation operation.

 Thus, we basically find out "The Truth" and more facts, and offer analysis based on an intimate understanding of Thailand and broad, in-depth experience, without pre-judging or prejudice, using an appropriate team from our diverse private investigators.